Skip to content

 This template will create:

-Here's a minimal flake.nix that includes:
+Here's a minimal flake.nix to start you off that includes:

 {